Particular/docs.particular.net/persistence/upgrades/sql-6to7.md

 The [timeout manager is removed from core](/nservicebus/upgrades/7to8/#timeout-manager-removed) which makes timeout storage obsolete.

-- Any configuration API's can safely be removed.
+- Any configuration APIs can safely be removed.
 - Database tables must be manually removed from storage.

 NOTE: There is no automatic migration of timeout data.
 See [Timeout manager removed - Data migration](/nservicebus/upgrades/7to8/#timeout-manager-removed-data-migration).